Amy Winehouse's last concert dress sells for €210,000 | DW | 08.11.2021

 Author: Silke Wünsch (ad/sb)

-Her brand of retro-soul inspired many singers including Duffy and Adele, while her iconic fashion sense saw her becoming a muse for fashion designers like Jean Paul Gaultier.
+Her brand of retro-soul inspired many singers including Duffy and Adele, while her iconic fashion sense saw her become a muse for fashion designers like Jean Paul Gaultier.

 On November 7, 2021, more than 800 of her personal effects were sold by Julien's Auctions in Los Angeles, which specializes in the estates of deceased stars.

-Having not been onstage for two years, the European tour, which had brought her to Belgrade on that fateful June 18, 2011, was supposed to have marked her grand comeback.
+Having not been onstage for two years, the European tour, which brought her to Belgrade on that fateful June 18, 2011, was supposed to have marked her grand comeback.
 She looked fantastic when she got onstage.
-But she was completely drunk and was slurring and was booed offstage by the audience.
+But she was completely drunk and slurring, and was booed offstage by the audience.
 After this disastrous appearance, the singer canceled all further concerts.

 Designed by stylist Naomi Parry, that infamous bamboo-print number sold on Sunday for $243,200 (€210,000) — 16 times its estimated value.